 - Novel encryption protocol that is highly resistant to conventional attacks and noisy channels.

 Working with DefineX, the researchers developed a hardware implementation of their recently invented secure communications protocol, taking it from a theoretical proof-of-concept to working prototypes using microcontrollers, which could facilitate secure communication in safety-critical systems, in noisy environments.
-The researchers created a working prototype using simple, single-board computers (Raspberry Pi) to test the encryption and decryption algorithms, and evaluated the performance of the prototypes, readying them for market.
+The researchers created a working prototype using simple, single-board computers (Raspberry Pi) to test the encryption and decryption algorithms, and evaluated the performance of the prototypes, readying them for the market.
 The research team were able to work with DefineX to provide the specified technology.

 Lancaster Physicists and DefineX successfully applied for £10,000 of seed funding from the Lancaster University Impact Acceleration Account (IAA) for the subsistence and travel expenses of Postdoctoral Research Associate (now Lecturer in Skopje) Tomislav Stankovski plus the cost of materials and components.
-The IAA is £600,000 funding from the Engineering & Physical Sciences Research Council to finance range of activities designed to foster greater collaboration with industry and bridge the gap between the lab and the marketplace.
+The IAA is £600,000 funding from the Engineering & Physical Sciences Research Council to finance a range of activities designed to foster greater collaboration with industry and bridge the gap between the lab and the marketplace.